-Mounties may have broken law during N.B. anti-fracking protests, says watchdog | CBC News
+RCMP watchdog raises concerns over how Mounties surveil protesters | CBC News

 The commission also looked into how the Mounties kept an eye on protesters and how that intelligence was stored.

-The report found that RCMP policy did not provide clear guidance about collecting, using and retaining personal information obtained from social media and other open sources, especially when it was determined the people involved had no criminal involvement or intention.
+The report found that RCMP policy did not provide clear guidance on collecting, using and retaining personal information obtained from social media and other open sources — especially in cases where those involved had no criminal involvement or intention.

 "For example, the commission found that any gathering of potentially private electronic communications by the RCMP must be done only within the strictures of the law," it said.

-The commission recommended that the RCMP provide clear policy guidance setting out parameters around collecting and storing personal information from open sources, such as social media, and that steps should be taken to ensure its reliability.
+The commission recommended that the RCMP provide clear policy guidance on collecting and storing personal information from open sources, such as social media, and that steps should be taken to ensure its reliability.

-In her response, Lucki acknowledged that during the time of the protests, the RCMP did not have a policy that provided clear guidance on gathering personal information obtained from social media or other open sources and have made some changes.
+In her response, Lucki acknowledged that when the protests were happening, the RCMP did not have a policy that provided clear guidance on gathering personal information obtained from social media or other open sources.
+She said the RCMP has since made some changes.

-But she disagreed with the recommendations to update the policy regarding intelligence gathering and storage, noting that during public protests, the RCMP will use tactical intelligence to obtain information about the groups involved and to determine whether there will be any risk to participants.
+But she disagreed with the recommendation to update the policy on intelligence gathering and storage.
+Lucki said that the RCMP will use tactical intelligence to obtain information about groups involved in public protests to determine whether they pose any risk to participants.

+"The police have a duty to prevent crime and keep the peace, but they also have a general duty to protect life and property that extends beyond crime prevention and peacekeeping functions," wrote Lucki.

+"The RCMP needs to have the ability to access information on the participants even in situations where there is no reason to believe that the participants were previously involved in criminal activities."

-In its final report, the watchdog wrote that it's troubled by this response and said it has ramifications for protesters going forward.
+In its final report, the watchdog wrote that it's troubled by the RCMP's response and said it has ramifications for public protests going forward.

 "The RCMP's position on the indiscriminate, long-term retention of personal information about lawful dissent collected from sources like social media is concerning," said the report.